EvanReborn/Encryption.NET/README.md

 # Vigilante

-Dynamic encryption Key and IV for every request, HTTP Debugger protection and server sided variables all in one library.
+Dynamic encryption Key and IV for every request, HTTP Debugger protection and a more secure WebClient all in one library.

 WARNING: This is more of a PoC, not everything has been fully tested and I will update in the future.
 Feel free to make suggestions!